starFalll/WDB-Sort/README.md

 # WDB-Sort
-A simple implementation of database sorting system has been implemented, which supports external merge sorting of massive data.
+WDB-Sort (Wisc Database Sort), a simple implementation of database sorting system has been implemented, which supports external merge sorting of massive data.
 The current version of the program is complete and has no bugs.

 ## Introduction
 Our project contains four modules.